Bullough's Pond Association

 Photo, BPA

 The floodwaters next flowed into Walnut Street.
 The photos above show the flooding at the intersection of Walnut and Elm at 4:00 PM (above, left), and at Walnut and Cabot at about the same time (above right).
-The photo (below, left ) shows the floodwaters in Cabot Street, near Walnut at 4:15 PM.
-The City Hall ponds (below, right) also flooded on the same afternoon.
+The photo (below, left ) shows the floodwaters as they followed Laundry Brook's natural course into Cabot Street, near Walnut at 4:15 PM.
+The City Hall ponds upstream of Bullough's Pond (below, right) were also silted up and also flooded on the same afternoon.

 Picture